 The classification performance of MapSwipe in this study achieved high sensitivity and moderately low accuracy derived from a dataset characterized as imbalanced.
 The low-to-medium level of accuracy in this study was expected, due to the level of complexity of locating MMHC compared to finding a single building.
 In addition, the results show a high rate of false positives.
-However, these false positives can fill an existing gap of initial data scarcity (as a set of labeled and unlabeled samples) which poses a challenge for employing classification machine learning models in identifying MMHC.
-It also is highly relevant for our end use case of trying to identify as many vulnerable communities to extreme heat as possible.
+However, these false positives could serve as additional data to address an existing data gap in using machine learning techniques to identify MMHC.
+This data augmentation resulted from leveraging MapSwipe in MMHC detection in our study, positively impacting the training of the machine learning models, which accelerate the process of identifying vulnerable communities susceptible to extreme heat.
 We identified a lower error coefficient in the most populated urban areas (Phoenix and Tucson) where MMHC morphologies closely resemble the tutorial provided for the volunteer users.
 False positives are observed higher in the areas where the project is less occupied (Page, Prescott, Casa Grande).
-Moreover, completion time of the projects reveals significantly shorter duration between the first project and the last one expectedly shows the role of active learning in classifying highly complex data sources like MMHC.
+Moreover, the completion time of each project (each project refers to each of the urban areas defined as an individual project on MapSwipe) is significantly shorter between the first and last project.